arashid9-1/Auction-Discount-Index/README.md

 1. Housing market at equilibrium point A, where Demand0 meets Supply
 2. Demand shock results in the demand curve shifting inwards from Demand0 to Demand1.
-3. Sellers however initially are unwilling or unable to appropriately adjust prices to market-clearing levels, drying up transactions, resulting in reaching disequilibrium point B.
+3. Sellers however initially are unwilling or unable to appropriately adjust prices to market-clearing levels, drying up transactions and resulting in reaching disequilibrium point B.
 4. Eventually sellers are forced to drop the price level, resulting demand meeting the long-run supply curve once again at equilibrium point C.